MileHacker Logo

 Parras de la Fuente, Coahuila Pueblo Mágico

 Approximately 1.5-2 hours drive west of Saltillo.
 A charming colonial town, famous for its vineyards and as the home of Casa Madero, the oldest winery in the Americas.
-It blends history, wine culture, and picturesque streets.
+It blends history, wine culture, plus charming streets.

 Suggested Itinerary

-• Start with a visit to Casa Madero winery for a tour and tasting.
+• Start with a visit to Casa Madero winery for a trip and tasting.

 • Explore the picturesque town center, including Plaza del Reloj and Fuente de la Luz.